Sounding rocket: Design

 The basic elements of a modern sounding rocket are a solid-fuel rocket motor and a science payload.
-In certain sounding rockets the payload may even be nothing more than a smoke trail as in the Nike Smoke which is used to determine wind directions and strengths more accurately than may be determined by weather balloons.
-A sounding rocket such as the Nike-Apache may deposit sodium clouds to observe very high altitude winds.
+In certain sounding rockets, the payload may be nothing more than a smoke trail as in the Nike Smoke, which is used to determine wind directions and strengths more accurately than may be determined by weather balloons.
+A sounding rocket, such as the Nike-Apache, may deposit sodium clouds to observe very high altitude winds.
 Larger, higher altitude rockets have multiple stages to increase altitude and payload capability.

 A flight of a sounding rocket has several parts.
 During the boost phase, the rocket burns its fuel to accelerate upwards, nearly vertically.
 Once the motor burns all of its fuel, the rocket may fall away to allow the payload to coast along a ballistic trajectory.
-The path of the rocket in nearly parabolic, being influenced only by gravity and small wind resistance at high altitudes.
+The path of the rocket is then nearly parabolic, being influenced only by gravity and small wind resistance at high altitudes.
 The speed decreases near the highest point of the flight, the apogee, allowing the payload to linger around this point for a few minutes.
 Lastly, the rocket descends, sometimes deploying a drag source such as a small balloon or a parachute.
 The average flight time is less than 30 minutes; usually between 5 and 20 minutes.